Let’s start this article in the good old way with some statistics.

 Some general guidelines:

-- Ask a new user if s/he wishes to receive notification and, if so what kinds?
+- Ask a new user if s/he wishes to receive notification and, if so the try to understand what kinds?
 This is a part of personalization that demonstrates your concern for individual tastes.
-This can reduce uninstalls
+This can reduce uninstalls.

 - Parse notifications for geography and time zones, as well as user interaction behaviors and chosen settings.

 - Know your users.
 The user base may change over time.
 Using analytics to develop a clearer persona relative to app usage (when, where, for what purpose) will make your notifications less intrusive.